Logo

 Sara Nelson, the editor-in-chief of Publishers Weekly, said Eckhart Tolle's writings had been successful due to surging public interest in self-help books.

-James Beverley, professor of Christian Thought and Ethics at the evangelical Tyndale Seminary in Toronto, says that Eckhart Tolle's worldview "is at odds with central Christian convictions" and that "Eckhart Tolle denies the core of Christianity by claiming there is no ultimate distinction between humans and God and Jesus".
+Conversely, James Beverley, professor of Christian Thought and Ethics at the evangelical Tyndale Seminary in Toronto, says that Eckhart Tolle's worldview "is at odds with central Christian convictions" and that "Eckhart Tolle denies the core of Christianity by claiming there is no ultimate distinction between humans and God and Jesus".

-John Stackhouse, a professor of theology and culture at evangelical Regent College in Vancouver, says that Eckhart Tolle "gives a certain segment of the population exactly what they want: a sort of supreme religion that purports to draw from all sorts of lesser, that is, established religions".
+John Stackhouse, former professor of theology and culture at evangelical Regent College in Vancouver, says that Eckhart Tolle "gives a certain segment of the population exactly what they want: a sort of supreme religion that purports to draw from all sorts of lesser, that is, established religions".

 In 1995, after visiting the West Coast of North America several times, Eckhart Tolle settled in Vancouver, British Columbia.